joeltimothyoh/Remove-iCloudPhotosShortcut/README.md

 Upon a successful removal of the registry key, a message of success will be printed. 'iCloud Photos' should no longer be listed under 'This PC' in File Explorer.

 ## Usage:
+Then manually run, or set the script to run on a schedule.

-Editing registry requires elevated priveleges.
-Be sure to run the script as an Administrator.
+Note: Editing Windows registry requires elevated permissions.
+Run the script with administrative rights.

+.\RemoveiCloudPhotosFromThisPC.ps1